zawthanoo/setup-rke/RKE_PREPARATION.md

 3. Install RKE on rancher.
 4. Setup SSH tunneling rancher to all nodes.
 5. Open firewall ports as a services for all nodes and rancher.
+6. Config for iptable on all nodes
+7. Enable br_netfilter on all nodes

 Create four CentOs-7 VM :
 1. Rancher : CPU 2 cores, RAM 4G, HD 40G